You give to charity. But how do you know what you give is working the way it should?

 Measuring the impact of your philanthropy isn’t always easy, especially if you haven’t already spelled out what success means to you.
 When Beth Renner, National Director of Wells Fargo Philanthropic Services, and her team talk with clients about this conundrum, they find that a three-part approach can help: Get personal.
 Get clear.
 Get real.

 - Get personal: This is about homing in on family values and developing a focus that’s meaningful.

 - Get clear: This means defining what success looks like to you.

 - Get real: This involves setting realistic expectations about what you can accomplish.

 Keeping all three in mind can help you learn how to best measure impact.
-Here, Truman shares ideas on what to do next:
+Here, Renner shares ideas on what to do next: